jhpyle/docassemble/_docs/installation.md

 Debian/Ubuntu environment, but **docassemble** has been developed to be operating-system-independent.
 If you can install the dependencies, you should be able to get **docassemble** to run.
-It has not been tested on Windows, but all the dependencies are likely to be available for installation on Windows (see [MiKTeX] for LaTeX on Windows).
+It has not been tested on Mac or Windows, but all the dependencies are likely to be available for installation on those platforms (see [MacTex] for LaTeX on Mac, and [MiKTeX] for LaTeX on Windows).

-Since **docassemble** has a lot of [dependencies], you may wish to [run it using Docker] rather than follow all of these installation instructions.
+You may wish to [run it using Docker] rather than follow all of these installation instructions.

 For instructions on installing **docassemble** in a multi-server arrangement, for example on [Amazon EC2], see the [scalability]